 That One Player describes someone who has played a game so much, discovered all the secrets, knows all the moves, hell, he might as well have gotten the timing down to the point where he plays with almost super human reflexes.
 However, this ruins the fun of everyone else who plays with or against that one guy because he's so skilled, he's either doing all the fun parts or able to take on an army of adversaries without breaking a sweat.
 However, sometimes being That One Guy can be a talent for entertainment, when he can show off his inhuman skills.

 - In Ai Kora, Closet Geek Yukari is secretly a fan of video games, and likes to unwind after final exams by going to the local arcade incognito and getting a high score on all her favorite games under the alias "Fantazma".

-- White Devil Of The Moon, a crossover between Nanoha and Sailor Moon, has Nanoha perform so well on the Sailor Moon arcade game that she maxes out her score and reaches a Kill Screen.
+- White Devil of the Moon, a crossover between Nanoha and Sailor Moon, has Nanoha perform so well on the Sailor Moon arcade game that she maxes out her score and reaches a Kill Screen.
 She notes that the only thing difficult about it is that it was built for right-handed people (Nanoha is left-handed).

 - Nestov in Tracker was this with one of the video games in the Watchfire.
 He could analyze the math and patterns well as a Dessarian, according to Cole.
 He was making bets and money off it.

-- The song "Pinball Wizard" by The Who is about a deaf, dumb, and blind kid who still manages to be That One Player.
+- The song "Pinball Wizard" by The Who is about a psychosomatically deaf, dumb, and blind kid who still manages to be That One Player.